 Clearance or approval by the FDA or obtaining a CE Certificate of Conformity does not ensure approval or certification by regulatory authorities in other countries or jurisdictions, and approval or certification by one foreign regulatory authority does not ensure approval or certification by regulatory authorities in other foreign countries or by the FDA.
 The foreign regulatory approval or certification process may include all of the risks associated with obtaining FDA clearance or approval, or a CE Certificate of Conformity for a medical device in the EEA, in addition to other risks.
-In addition, the time required to obtain foreign approval may differ from that required to obtain FDA clearance or approval, or a CE Certifications and may not obtain foreign regulatory approvals on a timely basis, if at all.
+In addition, the time required to obtain foreign approval may differ from that required to obtain FDA clearance or approval, or a CE Certificate of Conformity in the EEA, and we may not obtain foreign regulatory approvals on a timely basis, if at all.
 We may not be able to file for regulatory approvals or certifications and may not receive necessary approvals to commercialize our products in any market.
-If we fail to receive necessary approvals or certifications to commercialize our products in foreign jurisdictions on a timely basis, results of operations, and financial condition could be adversely affected.
+If we fail to receive necessary approvals or certifications to commercialize our products in foreign jurisdictions on a timely basis, or at all, our business, results of operations, and financial condition could be adversely affected.